Abrahamic religions: Criticism

+The appropriateness of grouping Judaism, Christianity, and Islam as "Abrahamic religions" and related terms has been challenged.
 Adam Dodds argues that the term "Abrahamic faiths", while helpful, can be misleading, as it conveys an unspecified historical and theological commonality that is problematic on closer examination.
-While there is a commonality among the religions, in large measure their shared ancestry is peripheral to their respective foundational beliefs and thus conceals crucial differences.
-Alan L. Berger, Professor of Judaic Studies at Florida Atlantic University, wrote that although "Judaism birthed both Christianity and Islam," the three faiths "understand the role of Abraham" in different ways.
+While there is commonality among the religions, their shared ancestry is mainly peripheral to their respective foundational theological claims, practices, and cultures, concealing irreconcilable differences.
+Alan L. Berger, professor of Judaic studies at Florida Atlantic University, wrote in 2012 that "while Judaism birthed both Christianity and Islam, the three monotheistic faiths went their separate ways", and "each tradition views the figure [of Abraham] differently as seen in the theological claims they make about him."
 Aaron W. Hughes, meanwhile, describes the term as "imprecise" and "largely a theological neologism."